 Phone: (713) 798-6360

-This Core provides metabolomics technologies for discovery and validation of biomarkers of various diseases with state-of-the-art high mass spectrometry as the main platform.
+This core provides metabolomics technologies for discovery and validation of biomarkers of various diseases with state-of-the-art high mass spectrometry as the main platform.
 Core competencies include both targeted assays (up to 500 metabolites) for many analyte classes as well as untargeted assays to evaluate the entire metabolome in biofluids, cell lines and tissues.
 Services also includes measurement of flux through various pathways using 13C-isotopomer analyses, and structural identification of isolated unknowns.
 The Biolog Phenotype Microarray system is also available to test for thousands of cellular phenotypes in a multiplex platform.
-COMING THIS SPRING!
+Go to the Metabolomics Core website.

-Directors: Arun Sreekumar, Ph.D / Nagireddy Putluri, Ph.D / Vivekananda Shetty, Ph.D
+Directors: Arun Sreekumar, Ph.D. / Nagireddy Putluri, Ph.D.